Lawsuit filed over fatal Army helicopter crash in Maryland

 HARTFORD, Conn.
-(AP) — The widow of an Army specialist killed in a Black Hawk helicopter crash in Maryland last year and two other soldiers who were critically injured are suing Sikorsky Aircraft in Connecticut, alleging the tail rotor system was defective.
+(AP) — The wife of an Army specialist killed in a Black Hawk helicopter crash in Maryland last year and two other soldiers who were critically injured sued Sikorsky Aircraft in Connecticut on Monday, alleging the tail rotor system was defective.

-The lawsuit was filed Monday in state court in Hartford by Spc.
+The wrongful death and product liability lawsuit was filed in state court in Hartford by Spc.
 Jeremy Tomlin’s wife, Jessica; Capt.
 Terikazu Onoda and his wife; and Chief Warrant Officer Christopher Nicholas.
 The suit seeks unspecified monetary damages.

-The Sikorsky-manufactured Black Hawk crashed in Leonardtown, Maryland, during a training mission April 17, 2017.
+The Black Hawk UH-60 crashed into a golf course in Leonardtown, Maryland, on April 17, 2017, about 60 miles (100 kilometers) southeast of Washington.
+The helicopter was one of three on a training mission.

-The lawsuit blames a major tail rotor malfunction.
-The three-member crew was stationed at Fort Belvoir, Virginia.
+Tomlin, 22, who grew up in the Chapel Hill, Tennessee, area, died at the scene.
+Onoda, who was the pilot, and Nicholas suffered permanent physical and psychological injuries, the lawsuit says.
+All three were stationed at Fort Belvoir, Virginia.

 Most Read Business Stories